Common Treatment Interventions

 • What signs, symptoms, and risk factors require immediate attention?
 What can be addressed over the course of treatment?

 • What positive factors can be increased, such as social supports or medication management?
-See Self-Care for BHA/Ps and Clients and Wellness and Prevention.
+See Chapter A-4: Self-Care for BHA/Ps and Clients and Chapter C-3: Wellness and Prevention.

-• What signs, symptoms and risk factors can be decreased, such as the frequency of coping behaviors or hopeless feelings?
+• What signs, symptoms, and risk factors can be decreased, such as the frequency of maladaptive coping behaviors or hopeless feelings?

 • All ages: Art and craft supplies, age-appropriate board games, kinetic sand.